ACQUISITION OF KENYA CITIZENSHIP

 Persons who lost Kenyan citizenship under the old constitution by acquiring citizenship of other countries before 27th, August 2010 are entitled to regain on application by filling and attaching the following:-

-- Two sets of duly filled Form-2 (Declaration by dual citizen) which must be notarized by the Commissioner of Oaths.
+- Two sets of duly filled Form-3 (Declaration by dual citizen) which must be notarized by a Commissioner of Oaths.
 Make an online application to declare dual nationality through https://fns.immigration.go.ke/

 - Two copies of proof of previous Kenyan citizenship (copy of passport, Birth certificate and Kenyan ID

 - A money order of C$80.00 payable to Kenya High Commission.

 - Two copies of proof of Canadian citizenship (bio-data page of Canadian passport, Canadian citizenship certificate, and Canadian citizenship card).
 Upon declaration, one is issued with an acknowledgement letter which they should retain for record purposes.

 - Self-addressed prepaid return courier envelope and mail by courier to the following address:-

 Kenya High Commission, 415 Laurier Avenue East, Ottawa, ON K1N 6R4

 The Kenya Citizenship and Immigration Act provides for Voluntary Renunciation of Kenya Citizenship for any Kenyan who wishes to do so.

 - Completed application form Click here to download

 - All original documents identifying you as a Kenyan Citizen i.e. Kenya National ID Card, Kenya Passport, Certificate of Registration/Naturalization and Voters Card.